Office of Exploratory Advising

 Phone: (435) 797-3373

 The Office of Exploratory Advising (EA) provides advising referrals and information regarding University requirements, academic policies and procedures, academic program planning, University Studies requirements, services, and resources of the University.
 EA also facilitates the Peer Advising program.
-Students who are designated as Exploratory, Undeclared Business, or students admitted into the 2-year Aggie Prep program are advised by Exploratory Advising.
+Students who are designated as Exploratory, Undeclared Business, or students admitted into the Prep Academy are advised by Exploratory Advising.

 The chief function of the Exploratory program is the advisement of students who have not yet decided upon a major or area of specialization.
 Students in the Exploratory program typically work on their University Studies requirements while exploring major options.
 This allows them to make progress toward overall degree requirements and provides them with extra time to make wise, informed decisions.
 Exploratory students are advised by Exploratory Advising until they choose a major.